 Supported Employment staff members also have PA mentorship training in order to provide advanced supported employment for Office of Developmental Programs (ODP) and Discovery and Customized Employment for the Office of Vocational Rehabilitation (OVR).

-Supported Employment is funded through Waiver Services (Base, Person/Family Directed Support Waiver, Consolidated Waiver, Community Living Waiver) or private pay.
+Supported Employment is funded through your County of Residence Mental Health/Development Services (Base Founding), ODP Waiver Services, (Person/Family Directed Support Waiver, Consolidated Waiver, Community Living Waiver) Office of Vocational Rehabilitation (OVR) or private pay.